 For more tips and foods to avoid, read our Nutrition advice during pregnancy.

-Staying active can help prepare your body for labour and recovery.
+2. Stay active to prepare your body for labour and recovery.

-Aim for 30 to 60 minutes of activity most days and aim to make your heart beat faster.
+Aim for 30-60 minutes of activity most days and aim to make your heart beat faster.
 Activities like brisk walking, light resistance exercises and swimming are a great start.

 Most people can continue their pre-pregnancy activities with some changes as pregnancy progresses.